 Granite colors are so interesting because of the variety in the pattern.
 Generally there is a flecked or pebbled appearance, but even when highly structured the quartz, crystals and minerals that make up the "flecks and pebbles" vary in size and density.

-Many other granite colors lack any consistent arrangement of the crystals and other elements and are said to have movement in their pattern.
+Many other granite colors lack a consistent arrangement of the crystals and other elements and are said to have movement in their pattern.

-Granite colors with lots of movement in their pattern add a dramatic flare to your design and are truly one-of-a-kind.
+Granite varieties with lots of movement in their pattern add a dramatic flare to your design and are truly one-of-a-kind.

 Because of this, some people feel that Silestone counter top colors and Corian counter top colors are "boring" compared to granite, but many prefer the uniform look and believe it adds stability to the design.